HarlonWang/quickjs-wrapper/README.md

 dependencies {
   // Pick one:

   // 1.
-Use Wrapper for Android.
-  api 'wang.harlon.quickjs:wrapper-android:latest.version'
+Android - Use wrapper in your public API: api 'wang.harlon.quickjs:wrapper-android:latest.version'

   // 2.
-Use Wrapper for JVM.
-  implementation 'wang.harlon.quickjs:wrapper-java:latest.version'
+JVM - Use wrapper in your implementation only: implementation 'wang.harlon.quickjs:wrapper-java:latest.version'
 }
 ```